 Friedrich Nietzsche

-Nietzsche in Basel, Switzerland, {{circa}} 1875 Friedrich Wilhelm Nietzsche ; or ;}} (15 October 1844 – 25 August 1900) was a German classical scholar, philosopher, and critic of culture, who became one of the most influential of all modern thinkers.
-He began his career as a classical philologist before turning to philosophy.
-He became the youngest person to hold the Chair of Classical Philology at the University of Basel in Switzerland in 1869, at the age of 24, but resigned in 1879 due to health problems that plagued him most of his life; he completed much of his core writing in the following decade.
-In 1889, at age 44, he suffered a collapse and afterward a complete loss of his mental faculties, with paralysis and probably vascular dementia.
-He lived his remaining years in the care of his mother until her death in 1897, and then with his sister Elisabeth Förster-Nietzsche.
-Nietzsche died in 1900, after experiencing pneumonia and multiple strokes.
+Nietzsche in Basel, Switzerland, {{circa}} 1875 Friedrich Wilhelm Nietzsche ; or ;}} (15 October 1844 – 25 August 1900) was a German philologist, philosopher, poet and composer.
+He began his career as a classical philologist, turning to philosophy early in his academic career.
+In 1869, aged 24, Nietzsche became the youngest professor to hold the Chair of Classical Philology at the University of Basel.
+Plagued by health problems for most of his life, he resigned from the university in 1879, after which he completed much of his core writing in the following decade.
+In 1889, aged 44, he suffered a collapse and thereafter a complete loss of his mental faculties, with paralysis and vascular dementia.
+He lived his remaining years under the care of his family until his death in 1900.
+His works and his philosophy have fostered not only extensive scholarship, but also much popular interest.

 Nietzsche's work spans philosophical polemics, poetry, cultural criticism, and fiction while displaying a fondness for aphorism and irony.
 Prominent elements of his philosophy include his radical critique of truth in favour of perspectivism; a genealogical critique of religion and Christian morality and a related theory of master–slave morality; the aesthetic affirmation of life in response to both the "death of God" and the profound crisis of nihilism; the notion of Apollonian and Dionysian forces; and a characterisation of the human subject as the expression of competing wills, collectively understood as the will to power.
 He also developed influential concepts such as the '''' and his doctrine of eternal return.
 In his later work, he became increasingly preoccupied with the creative powers of the individual to overcome cultural and moral mores in pursuit of new values and aesthetic health.
 His body of work touched a wide range of topics, including art, philology, history, music, religion, tragedy, culture, and science, and drew inspiration from Greek tragedy as well as figures such as Zoroaster, Arthur Schopenhauer, Ralph Waldo Emerson, Richard Wagner, Fyodor Dostoevsky, and Johann Wolfgang von Goethe.

-Showing 1 - 20 results of 131 for search 'Nietzsche, Friedrich Wilhelm, 1844-1900', query time: 0.03s Refine Results
+Showing 1 - 20 results of 132 for search 'Nietzsche, Friedrich Wilhelm, 1844-1900', query time: 0.03s Refine Results

 1. 1